Canine Hip Dysplasia and The Story of Cody

 cage because he was overly active, and it was shortly after that he dislocated his new hip.
 The

 worst thing at this point that could possibly happen had.
 I was in shock.
-I was not told that
+I was not told that he

-effort to move around in a small area, he stressed the joint and popped the hip out of socket.
+move around in a small area, he stressed the joint and popped the hip out of socket.

 The vet students and doctors did not see Cody as being stressed, (even though I repeatedly